-- " Evidence of adult involvement in acquiring, creating or disseminating indecent images of children (possibly by an adult pretending to be a child known to the victim) - " Evidence of coercing, intimidating, bullying, threatening and/or extortion of children by one or more other child to create and share indecent images of themselves - " Pressure applied to a number of children (e.g. all female children in a class or year group) to create and share indecent images of themselves - " Pressurising a child who does not have the capacity to consent (e.g. due to their age, level of understanding or special educational needs) or with additional vulnerability to create and share indecent images of themselves - " Dissemination of indecent images of children to a significant number of others with an intention to cause harm or distress (possibly as an act of so-called 'revenge porn', bullying or exploitation)
+- " Evidence of adult involvement in acquiring, creating or disseminating indecent images of young people (possibly by an adult pretending to be a young person known to the victim) - " Evidence of coercing, intimidating, bullying, threatening and/or extortion of students by one or more other students to create and share indecent images of themselves - " Pressure applied to a number of students (e.g. all female students in a class or year group) to create and share indecent images of themselves - " Pressurising a student who does not have the capacity to consent (e.g. due to their age, level of understanding or special educational needs) or with additional vulnerability to create and share indecent images of themselves - " Dissemination of indecent images of young people to a significant number of others with an intention to cause harm or distress (possibly as an act of so-called 'revenge porn', bullying or exploitation)

-- " What is known about the imagery suggests the content depicts sexual acts - " Sharing of indecent images places a child at immediate risk of harm, for example the child is presenting as suicidal or self-harming
+- " What is known about the imagery suggests the content depicts sexual acts - " Sharing of indecent images places a young person at immediate risk of harm, for example the young person is presenting as suicidal or self-harming

-The DSL will make a judgement about whether or not a situation in which indecent images have been shared with a small number of others in a known friendship group with no previous concerns constitutes an aggravated incident, or whether the school is able to contain the situation in partnership with all parents of the children involved, arrange for the parents to ensure that all indecent images are deleted and that the children involved learn from the incident in order to keep themselves safe in future.
+The DSL will make a judgement about whether or not a situation in which indecent images have been shared with a small number of others in a known friendship group with no previous concerns constitutes an aggravated incident, or whether the school is able to contain the situation in partnership with all parents of the students involved, arrange for the parents to ensure that all indecent images are deleted and that the young people involved learn from the incident in order to keep themselves safe in future.

-Viewing the Imagery - As a rule, adults should not view child produced sexual imagery.
+Viewing the Imagery - As a rule, adults should not view youth produced sexual imagery.
 Wherever possible, the DSL's responses to incidents will be based on what they have been told about the content of the imagery.

-Any decision to view imagery will be based on local laws, safeguarding best practice and never taken in isolation.
-Imagery will never be viewed if the act of viewing will cause significant distress or harm to a child or has the potential to be viewed as a criminal activity in country in which the school operates.
-Any decision should be initially discussed with the Principal and GEMS Vice President - Safeguarding and Child Protection and if a decision is made to view imagery, they will be satisfied that viewing:
+Any decision to view imagery will be based on the DSL's professional judgement.
+Imagery will never be viewed if the act of viewing will cause significant distress or harm to a student or has the potential to be viewed as a criminal activity in country in which the school operates

+If a decision is made to view imagery, the DSL will be satisfied that viewing:

-Is the only way to make a decision about whether to involve other agencies (i.e. it is not possible to establish the facts from the child involved)
+Is the only way to make a decision about whether to involve other agencies (i.e. it is not possible to establish the facts from the young people involved)

-Is necessary to report the image to a website, app or suitable reporting agency to have it taken down, or to support the child or parent in making a report
+Is necessary to report the image to a website, app or suitable reporting agency to have it taken down, or to support the young person or parent in making a report

-Is unavoidable because a child has presented an image directly to a staff member or the imagery has been found on a school device or network
+Is unavoidable because a young person has presented an image directly to a staff member or the imagery has been found on a school device or network